Networked Media Open Specifications: Interface specifications

 (IS-06 - Network Control - is deprecated as of September 2022.)

 Other specifications

-As well as Interface Specifications, AMW publishes Data Specifications, Best Current Practice and Informative Documents to support NMOS.
+As well as Interface Specifications, AMWA publishes Data Specifications, Best Current Practice and Informative Documents to support NMOS.

+Work in Progress

+The AMWA develops NMOS Specifications in Working Groups that are authorized by the AMWA Board.
+The Working Groups operate within a specific scope.
+Work product under development is called Work in Progress.
+Work in Progress is publicly visible very early in the process.

 Recognition & reception

 NMOS specifications have been endorsed by several industry organizations, including the European Broadcasting Union, which published a position statement in 2019 urging the accelerated adoption of NMOS.
 The Joint Task Force on Networked Media (JT-NM) have endorsed NMOS as a key enabling technology for SMPTE ST 2110 environments.
 Leaders from technology companies like Sony and Nextera Video have spoken on record about their support of NMOS.